HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf226.md

 Go to the [HCL Software Support Site/HCL DX Software Fix list](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0013939&sys_kb_id=519ebc84db1c341055f38d6d13961959){target="_blank"} for the list of software fixes, including Container Update releases.

 ## All Digital Experience Versions (8.5, 9.0, 9.5)

+### MyHCLSoftware delivery portal

+=== "Containers"
+    HCL DX software is now available through the new [MyHCLSoftware portal](https://my.hcltechsw.com/){target="_blank"} for customers licensed for the HCL Digital Experience Compose v9.5 offering.
+This in parallel to the existing HCL Software License Portal delivered in FlexNet.
+For more information, see the topics [HCL Digital Experience Cloud Native 9.5 entitlement checks](../../get_started/download/software_licensing_portal/configure_entitlement_checks/index.md), [Entitlement checking in the My HCLSoftware delivery portal](../../get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs.md), [Entitlement checking in the My HCLSoftware delivery portal](../../get_started/download/software_licensing_portal/configure_entitlement_checks/flexnet_license_and_delivery.md), and [](../../get_started/download/software_licensing_portal/index.md).

+=== "On-Premises"
+    HCL DX software is now available through the new [MyHCLSoftware portal](https://my.hcltechsw.com/){target="_blank"} for customers licensed for the HCL Digital Experience Compose v9.5 offering.
+This in parallel to the existing HCL Software License Portal delivered in FlexNet.
+For more information, see the topics [HCL Digital Experience Cloud Native 9.5 entitlement checks](../../get_started/download/software_licensing_portal/configure_entitlement_checks/index.md), [Entitlement checking in the My HCLSoftware delivery portal](../../get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs.md), [Entitlement checking in the My HCLSoftware delivery portal](../../get_started/download/software_licensing_portal/configure_entitlement_checks/flexnet_license_and_delivery.md), and [](../../get_started/download/software_licensing_portal/index.md).

+### Presentation Designer - Canvas settings

+=== "Containers"
+    Canvas settings are now available in Presentation Designer.
+With these settings, you can configure various aspects of the presentation such as canvas dimensions, direction, zoom level, and orientation.
+For more information, see []() and []().

+=== "On-Premises"
+    Canvas settings are now available in Presentation Designer.
+With these settings, you can configure various aspects of the presentation such as canvas dimensions, direction, zoom level, and orientation.
+For more information, see []() and []().

+### DXClient - New limitations for LiveSync

+=== "Containers"
+    New limitations are documented for using LiveSync for [Themes](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md#themes) and [WCM Design Library](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md#wcm-design-library).

+=== "On-Premises"
+    New limitations are documented for using LiveSync for [Themes](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md#themes) and [WCM Design Library](../../extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md#wcm-design-library).

 ## Digital Experience 8.5 and 9.0 Versions